What is the Total Debt Service Ratio?

 Conclusion

-So, it can be seen that this is for individuals is what the debt service coverage ratio is for companies and firms.
+So, it can be seen that this is for individuals as the debt service coverage ratio for companies and firms.
 Banks and other lenders use a very important debt metric to decide whether or not to approve a loan to an individual.
-Typically, the lower the value of the ratio, the better it is for the borrower.
+Typically, the lower the ratio value, the better it is for the borrower.

 Recommended Articles